wmahad/agriplace/README.md

 #### Product view

-The product view should have its own route, and should snow a preview of the product in the "selected product" section.
+The product view should have its own route, and should show a preview of the product in the "selected product" section.
 It should show the name, description and tags of the product, along with a button that adds that product to the users cart.
 When a product is added, the button should be replaced with a component that shows the number of times this product was added to the cart, two buttons to increase/reduce the amount and one button to completely remove the product